eclipse-sumo/sumo/docs/web/docs/Simulation/Railways.md

   - show lane direction (direction is otherwise hard to judge for uni-directional tracks)
   - vehicles are shown as *simple shapes* to ensure articulated train shapes follow curves

+## Signaling

+Rail signal states are shown in sumo-gui as red or green colored bars which are offset towards the righthand side of the track in driving direction.
+The offset thus indicates the direction of movement to which the signal applies.

+The following Objects provide extra information in their context menu to help understand signal switching:

+- rail_signal / tlLogic (accessible by right-clicking on the red/green bar)
+  - **req driveway**: The driveWay request by the closest approaching vehicle
+  - **blocking**: The list of foe vehicles which are blocking the requested driveway
+  - **blocking driveways**: The list of foe driveways which are blocking the requested driveway
+  - **rival**: The list of potential foe vehicles that are approaching a foe driveway
+  - **priority**: The list of foe vehicles that are approaching a foe driveway and have received priority over the vehicle that approaches the requested driveway
+  - **constraint**: A description of the [railSignalConstraint](#schedule_constraints) which applies to the closest approaching vehicle and causes this signal to show red
+- vehicle
+  - **driveways**: The list of driveways which this vehicle currently occupies
+- lane
+  - **param:insertionBlocked:VEHICLE_ID**: The driveway requested by VEHICLE_ID on which insertion is currently blocked
+  - **blocking DRIVEWAY_ID**: The list of foe vehicles which are blocking the insertion driveway with DRIVEWAY_ID
+  - **driveWays blocking DRIVEWAY_ID**: the list of foe driveways which are blocking the requested driveway with DRIVEWAY_ID

+note !!!
+     Street coloring mode [*by insertion backlog*](../sumo-gui.md#edgelane_visualisation_settings) helps to identify the tracks on which insertion is currently blocked.

 ## Abstract Networks

 Road networks are most often modelled according to their actual layout in [cartesian space](../Geo-Coordinates.md).
 Such networks have all distances and angles in the same proportions as those of geographical map.